ru-bem/COExp33-The-Definitive-Performance-Mod/readme.md

 ---

-This mod was made by testing hundreds of UE5 console variables one by one.
-Only a few of them are really relevant.
-Each line inside any Engine.ini gives you at least one of these benefits:
+ℹ️ This mod was made by testing hundreds of UE5 console variables, one by one.

-- +1 FPS
-- Lower GPU usage
-- Lower CPU usage
-- Lower VRAM usage
+AMD GPU owners:
+This mod will fix most of the visual issues but may not provide a huge performance boost for you.
+It's not my fault.
+UE5.4 variables don't seem to scale well on some of your GPUs.
+But try it out!

+NVIDIA and INTEL GPU owners:
+Have fun!

 ---

 ## 📈 PRESETS

 Each preset gives you different boosts depending of what you want.
-**REMEMBER TO USE THE OPTIMIZED SETTINGS**

 - **🟰 Lossless: +70%** - The closest possible to the original.
 This is basically free performance and better graphics.
 - **⚪ Quality: +80%** - Very high quality.
 Only small visual changes were made for performance.